Enjoy sex like you used to

 Learn more in our guide to sex toys for ED

-Spice up your sex life by stimulating these areas with toys or your partner’s hands or mouth — or even with different sex positions if ED allows.
+Spice up your sex life by stimulating these areas with toys or your partner’s hands or mouth — or even with different sex positions for ED.

-Remember to return the favor and explore new erogenous zones on your partner, too.
+Remember to return the favor and explore your partner's erogenous zones, too.

 Not feeling it?
-Check out our guide on how to get turned on.
+Check out our guide on how to get turned on for a sex drive boost.

 Erectile dysfunction can be caused by psychological or emotional issues like: